 Structure your course with Channels

 There are many ways to organize and arrange content in your class team.
 One such method is to use Channels to add structure to your course.
-The use of channel is quite flexible and can be adapted to fit your desired use case.
-You can also stick with the default General channel and avoid using additional channels all together – it’s really what you feel will work best for how your course is organized.
+The use of channels is quite flexible and can be adapted to fit your desired use case.
+You can also stick with the default General channel and avoid using additional channels all together – it’s really what you feel will work best for your course.

 In this example scenario, our 16 week academic semester will consist of 4 exams including the final.
 For the sake of simplicity, we’ll be using channels to divide our course content into 4 different sections, one for each exam.
 Dividing the content up this way can make it easier for students to find materials relevant to the current topic.